akromio/akromio.github.io/docs/es/04-registros.md

 ----------------------------------------------------------------
  editorconfig  Catalog for working with the .editorconfig file. empty         Empty catalog for checking global dataset.
- job-catalog   Catalog for working with Akromio job catalogs.
+ job           Catalog for working with job catalogs.
  plugin        Catalog for working Akromio plugins.
  registry      Catalog for working with Akromio registries.
- vscode        Catalog for working with Visual Studio Code.
+ stage         Catalog for working with stage catalogs. vscode        Catalog for working with Visual Studio Code.

 me@ubu:/tmp/akromio$